Skip to content

 What is the difference between a memory leak and an OutOfMemoryError?
 Are they the same thing?

-A memory leak is the cause; OutOfMemoryError is one possible symptom.
-A memory leak means your application holds references to objects it will never use again, preventing GC.
-An OOM is thrown when the JVM cannot allocate a new object after exhausting heap and running a full GC.
-You can get an OOM without a leak (e.g., processing a genuinely huge dataset) and you can have a slow leak that runs for days before triggering an OOM.
-Always check for a rising heap baseline after GC cycles — that pattern confirms a leak specifically.
+A memory leak is a cause; OutOfMemoryError is one possible symptom.
+A memory leak means your application holds references to objects it will never use again, preventing the GC from reclaiming them.
+An OOM is thrown when the JVM cannot allocate memory for a new object after exhausting the available heap and running a full GC.
+You can get an OOM without any leak — processing a genuinely enormous dataset or allocating an oversized buffer both cause OOM without retention problems.
+You can have a slow leak that runs for days or weeks before causing an OOM.
+Always look for the rising heap baseline after full GC cycles — that pattern distinguishes a leak from simply needing more heap.

 🔥